chatox/data-mining-course/theory/README.md

 * Read the rest of chapter 2 (sections 2.3 and following) of [Data Mining, The Textbook (2015)](https://doc.lagout.org/Others/Data%20Mining/Data%20Mining_%20The%20Textbook%20%5BAggarwal%202015-04-14%5D.pdf)
 * Read the beginning of chapter 3 (up to section 3.2.1) of [Data Mining, The Textbook (2015)](https://doc.lagout.org/Others/Data%20Mining/Data%20Mining_%20The%20Textbook%20%5BAggarwal%202015-04-14%5D.pdf)
+* :tv: If the concept of *dimensionality reduction* still sounds pretty alien to you, watch this 12-minutes lecture on [dimensionality reduction](https://www.youtube.com/watch?v=yLdOS6xyM_Q) by Jure Leskovec

 ### Optional/additional material